SiddhantJaiswal-0125/EncryptU/README.md

    - Add sensor profiling to auto detect accidents and auto emergency response.

-# ℹ️ Project information
-- Our Theme : Health

 # 🔥 Our Pitch
 Our application is the one stop solution for sharing files secretly with proper safety.
 It uses advance and very reliable technology as a service provider to provide proper security for the files of the user.